 A policy governing conflicts of interests is perhaps the most important policy a nonprofit board can adopt.
 To have the most impact, the policy should be in writing and the board (and staff) should review the policy regularly.
-Often people are unaware that their activities are in conflict with the best interests of the nonprofit so a goal for many organizations is to simply raise awareness, encourage disclosure and discussion of anything that MAY be a conflict, and constantly encourage a “culture of candor.”
-Many charitable nonprofits make it a regular practice to take time at a board meeting annually to discuss the types of situations that could result in a conflict of interest, and then discuss how the board would manage that potential conflict, role-playing so that when a real conflict arises the board will be ready to handle it effortlessly.
+Often people are unaware that their activities or personal interests are in conflict with the best interests of the nonprofit so a goal for many organizations is to simply raise awareness, encourage disclosure and discussion of anything that MAY be a conflict, and constantly encourage a “culture of candor.”
+Many charitable nonprofits make it a regular practice to take time at a board meeting at least once a year to discuss the types of hypothetical situations that could result in a conflict of interest, and then discuss how the board would manage that potential conflict, role-playing so that when a real conflict arises the board will be ready to handle it effortlessly.

-A conflict of interest policy should (a) require those with a conflict (or who think they may have a conflict) to disclose the conflict/potential conflict, and (b) prohibit interested board members from voting on any matter that gives rise to a conflict between their personal interests and the nonprofit’s interests.
-Beyond those two basics, it is helpful for each nonprofit to determine how conflicts at the board and staff level will be managed.
-Keep in mind that the revised 990 asks not only about whether the nonprofit has a written conflict of interest policy, but also about the process that a nonprofit uses to manage conflicts as well as how the nonprofit determines whether board members have a conflict of interest.
+A conflict of interest policy should (a) require those with a conflict (or who think they may have a conflict) to disclose the conflict/potential conflict, and (b) prohibit interested board members from voting on any matter in which there is a conflict.
+Beyond including those two basic directives, each nonprofit needs to determine how the board will manage the conflict.
+Keep in mind that the IRS Form 990 asks not only about whether the nonprofit has a written conflict of interest policy, but also about the process that the nonprofit uses to manage conflicts, as well as how the nonprofit determines whether board members have a conflict of interest.

 Connect with local resources and expertise Find